apache/airflow/docs/apache-airflow/concepts/deferring.rst

 * ``kwargs``: Additional keyword arguments to pass to the method when it is called.
 Optional, defaults to ``{}``.
 * ``timeout``: A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
 Optional, defaults to ``None``, meaning no timeout.

+See :class:`~airflow.exceptions.TaskDeferred` for more information.

 When you opt to defer, your Operator will *stop executing at that point and be removed from its current worker*.
 No state - such as local variables, or attributes set on ``self`` - will persist, and when your Operator is resumed it will be a *brand new instance* of it.
 The only way you can pass state from the old instance of the Operator to the new one is via ``method_name`` and ``kwargs``.

 When your Operator is resumed, you will find an ``event`` item added to the kwargs passed to it, which contains the payload from the trigger event that resumed your Operator.
 Depending on the trigger, this may be useful to your operator (e.g. it's a status code or URL to fetch results), or it may not be important (it's just a datetime).
-Your ``method_name`` method, however, *must* accept ``event`` as a keyword argument.
+Your ``method_name`` method, however, *must* accept ``event`` as a keyword argument (unless ``method_name`` is left unset in which case the operator will be restarted and no trigger event payload will be provided).

 If your Operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and will finish executing.

-You are free to set ``method_name`` to ``execute`` if you want your Operator to have one entrypoint, but it, too, will have to accept ``event`` as an optional keyword argument.

 Here's a basic example of how a sensor might trigger deferral::